MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/JoblogList/README.md

 ### Validity checker actions

-The validity checker redoes all the checks which are done by command interface.
-It will never detect any issue when it is called by the command interface, but it might detect an issue in case the command processing program is directly used without the command interface.
-For more information about the standard for a validity checker program, checkout "ILE CL error routine within validity checker programs" in [Programming rules and conventions](../../Common/Programming%20rules%20and%20conventions.md).
+The validity checker does nothing else than the standard.
+For more information about this standard, checkout "ILE CL command validity checker programs" in [Programming rules and conventions](../../Common/Programming%20rules%20and%20conventions.md).

-Basically this program performs the following actions:

-1. if GROUP is empty, set the error parameter status to TRUE and send CPD0071 *DIAG message to caller program
-2. if REPORTCMD does not contain expected \*YES or \*NO value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-3. if OUTPUT does not contain expected \*YES or \*NO value, set the error parameter status to TRUE and send CPD0084 *DIAG message to caller program
-4. if there is at least one error, send CPF0002 *ESCAPE message to caller program

 ### Behavior of the command